-We work to expand organic and sustainable food production in the Northwest by advancing alternatives to pesticides on the ground, and by promoting strong food policies locally and federally.
+We work to expand organic and sustainable food production and consumption in the Northwest by advancing alternatives to pesticides on the ground, and by promoting strong food policies locally and federally.
 To view our resources for farm workers, visit our At Work page.

 Roughly two-thirds of all pesticide use occurs in agriculture, so it is a priority area for NCAP.
 We're aiming for big reductions in pesticide use by helping growers devise alternative strategies for pest management in food production.
 Part of what we do involves special workshops, conferences and field days designed to help farmers access real, practical techniques and learn directly from one another about what works.